MatthBusby/Dome9-Discord-Intagration/README.md

 **Step 1 – Create Discord Webhook**

   1. Open Discord, and either:

     a.
 Create a new channel

-          - Click the Add a Server (+) button in the left-hand pane
+      1. Click the Add a Server (+) button in the left-hand pane
-          - Click Create My Own, enter a Server Name, and click Create
+      2. Click Create My Own, enter a Server Name, and click Create

     b.
 Or select the channel you wish to receive event notifications
       2. From the channel menu, select Edit channel
       3. Click on Webhooks menu item
       4. Click the Create Webhook button and fill in the name of the bot that will post the messages
       5. Note the URL from the WEBHOOK URL field
-  6. Click the Save butto
+      6. Click the Save button

 **Step 2 - Deploying AWS enviroment**